 How to Reverse a Video on Snapchat: Step-by-Step Guide

 Snapchat’s reverse filter plays your video backwards, including the audio, and you can find it by swiping left through the filter carousel after recording.
-We tested this on both iOS 17 and Android 15, and the whole process takes under 30 seconds once you know where to look.
+We tested this on both iPhone and Android handsets running current Snapchat versions, and the swipe-then-tap workflow is identical on either platform once you locate the triple-arrow icon.

 #Finding the Reverse Filter on Snapchat